frequency-chain/frequency/designdocs/passkey_p256.md

 - **Seed Phrase**: A mnemonic phrase used to generate cryptographic keys, particularly for SR25519 accounts.
 This is used for signing passkey proving account ownership.
 - **Seed Public Key**: The public key derived from the Seed Phrase.

-### Accounts

-- **Authorized Account**: The user account associated with the Passkey.
-- **Parent Account**: The account holding the primary private key for transaction signing.
-- **Frequency Access**: The platform facilitating the management and interaction with user accounts.

 ### Signatures

-- **Seed Public Key Signature**: A cryptographic signature generated using the Seed Phrase private key.
+- **Seed signature on PassKey Public Key**: A cryptographic signature generated using the Seed Phrase private key.
 The data being signed is public key derived from passkey.
 This is used to prove ownership of parent account.
 - **Passkey Signature**: A cryptographic signature generated using the Passkey private key.
 This is presented to passkey enabled services as a challenge-response mechanism.
 Passkeys are used to generate two signatures as follows:
   - **Signature on Seed Public Key**: Passkey signs a message containing the Seed Public Key.
   - **Signature on Transactions**: Passkey signs the transaction payload which needs to be submitted on-chain.